sahumphreys/mkdocs-gcse/docs/topics/python/04_operators.md

 print(x)            # output: 8

 # Augmented assignment operator: multiplication
 x *= 3
 print(x)            # output: 24
 ```
 It does not matter which you prefer to use but the shorter form takes a little less typing.

+!!! note

+    This is sometimes known as an **in-place** operator

 ### Operator precedence